-IPC 2020 will be organised by the Estonian Peat Association in collaboration with the Estonian Peat Roundtable, Tallinn University, University of Tartu, Estonian University of Life Sciences and TalTech.
-The Estonian Peat Association has been actively partaking in various international projects and IPS activities, including the development of Responsibly Produced Peat principles, criteria and indicators.
-In addition, the Estonian Peat Association, together with Estonian peat family, has a vast experience in organising different symposia and conferences.
+IPC 2020 will be organized by the Estonian Peat Association in collaboration with the Estonian Peat Roundtable, Tallinn University, the University of Tartu, the Estonian University of Life Sciences and TalTech.
+The Estonian Peat Association has actively participated in various international projects and IPS activities, including the development of Responsibly Produced Peat principles, criteria and indicators.
+In addition, the Estonian Peat Association, together with the Estonian peat family, has vast experience in organizing different symposia and conferences.
 Among the most recognized is the Baltic Peat Producers Forum (BPPF), held in Estonia every three years.
-Over the years BPPF has become the most important annual peat event in the region.
-The 2012 BPPF, held in Tallinn, counted 240 participants.
-In 2002 the IPS peat symposium was held in Pärnu, Estonia, and is still regarded as having been a great success.
+Over the years, the BPPF has become the most important peat event in the region, bringing together more and more participants.
+In 2018, the BPPF was held in Tartu boasting nearly 300 participants.
+The 2012 BPPF, held in Tallinn, attracted 240 participants.
+In 2002, the IPS peat symposium was held in Pärnu, Estonia, and is still regarded as having been a great success.

 Estonian Peat Association